 Azima is actively engaged in the General Insurance Industry circles and contribute to the industry through her involvement as Deputy Convener of Education Sub-committee of Persatuan Insuran Am Malaysia (PIAM).
-She is also a member of General Insurance Agents Professional Education Committee (APEX).

 Amar Singh Nihal Singh B. Management (Technology)

 Head of Commercial Distribution